tyckesak/introspective/README.md

     RuntimeIntrospectiveObjectFn(mul) (double y) { return value * y; }

     // We might record a instance variable just as easily.
-    // This style is certainly not ideal, since it looks like declaring
-    // a member function.
-You may remap the macros of course. std::string RuntimeIntrospectiveValue(strung);
+    TypedIntrospectiveValueReadWrite(std::string, strung);
+    // This macro generates getters and setters when used with the scripting bridge,
+    // more on that further down.

     // The macro definitions themselves are not really complicated; they all rely on one
     // macro to do the heavy lifting.
 };

 // The definition of the function already declared requires
-// no reflection magic; these two are separate. double Reflective::div(double x, double y) { return x / y; }
+// no reflection magic; the reflection is already behind us. double Reflective::div(double x, double y) { return x / y; }

 ```